jamesTait-jt/go-performance-tips/README.md

 Benchmark_GrowSlice-10                  23496968                48.22 ns/op           56 B/op          3 allocs/op
 ```

-every time the slice grows past its capacity, the entire slice needs to be reallocated on the heap with a larger capacity.
+Every time the slice grows past its capacity, the entire slice needs to be reallocated on the heap with a larger capacity.
 The method is useful in a large number of use cases where we do not know the capacity of the slice, however, if we do know it then we can do a lot better and save on those costly runtime allocations.

 ```go
 func growSlicePreAllocate() {